temporalio/edu-101-python-code/exercises/farewell-workflow/README.md

 # Exercise 3: Farewell Workflow
-During this exercise, you will create an Activity function, register it with the Worker, and modify a Workflow to execute it.
+During this exercise, you will create an Activity method, register it with the Worker, and modify a Workflow to execute it.

 Before continuing, kill any Worker instances still running from any